-- 5. Mr. Pepper testified regarding his efforts prior to submission of the Application and the Hearing, and his ongoing efforts to reach an agreement with individuals who might agree to speak to him. - 6.
-By Notice of Withdrawal of Application to Certain Mineral Owners dated January 13, 2017, the Applicant reported that they had "leased the mineral rights" of Beverly J. Aldrich and Margaret E. Lightfoot. - 7.
-The Applicant ceased making efforts to reach an agreement with those individuals who had refused to speak with the landmen or engage in any negotiation from the outset, and who had requested that the Applicant not contact them again.
-The highest bonus paid in the Proposed Spacing Unit was \$100 per acre. - 8.
-During the Hearing, Mr. Pepper testified that mineral owners who extended their leases pursuant to the option to extend, would be paid the same bonus of \$100 per mineral acre, rather than the \$50 per mineral acre as indicated in the Application. - 9.
-The Application describes the five options for participating in the Proposed Spacing Unit as provided by Idaho law.
+5. Mr. Pepper testified regarding his efforts prior to submission of the Application and the Hearing, and his ongoing efforts to reach an agreement with individuals who might agree to speak to him.

+6. The Applicant ceased making efforts to reach an agreement with those individuals who had refused to speak with the landmen or engage in any negotiation from the outset, and who had requested that the Applicant not contact them again.
+Mr. Pepper stated in his affidavit and during his testimony that the highest bonus he had paid in the Proposed Spacing Unit was \$100 per acre.

+7. During the Hearing, Mr. Pepper testified that mineral owners who extended their leases pursuant to the option to extend, would be paid the same bonus of \$100 per mineral acre, rather than the \$50 per mineral acre as indicated in the Application.

+8. The Application describes the five options for participating in the Proposed Spacing Unit as provided by Idaho law.
 Under Idaho Code § 47-322(c)(i)-(iv), a mineral interest owner may choose one of the following options: a) become a working interest participant and bear a proportionate cost of participating in a well as provided for in the joint operating agreement; b) become a nonconsenting working interest owner as provided for in the joint operating agreement, ultimately recovering as a proportionate share of the proceeds attributable to production from the well, as a carried interest, after incurring up to a 300% risk penalty; c) become a lessee, and agree to lease a mineral interest for a certain dollar amount as a bonus and receive a one-eighth (1/8) royalty on the share of production attributable to the mineral acres leased; d) become an objector, and be deemed to have leased the mineral interest in exchange for a 1/8 royalty interest attributable to the net mineral acreage; and e) become a mineral interest owner who does not make an election in response to the notice of integration, in which case a party will be deemed to have leased their interest in exchange for a 1/8 royalty interest attributable to the net mineral acreage and bonus equal to what is paid by the operator to the other mineral interest owners in the Proposed Spacing Unit prior to issuance of any integration order.